jamestmartin/walk-through-plt/ideas.md

 These are some ideas I have for things I would like to add to the book.
 *This is just brainstorming.* This list isn't sorted, and very little thought has gone into whether any given concept should be included or not.

-## Outline
-1. programming languages
-   * theory naturally progresses into mathematics (and physics?)
-   * ??? naturally progresses into linguistics?
-      * linguistics and physics are observational, whereas PLT and mathematics are more pure
-   * implementation naturally progresses into operating systems
-2. CPUs & operating systems
-3. networks
-4. video games

 Reading this book should be a *constant*, but evenly-paced struggle.
 It will be difficult to understand, but as soon as you know it, it'll all seem incredibly obvious.

-### Programming Languages
---- theory
-1. Computation: The precise semantics of various models of computation.
-2. Types: The relationship between programs and proofs.
-3. Abstractions: Abstractions at a higher level than TT, library design.

---- practice
-4. Design: How can I categorize languages?
-Why should I pick one over any other?
-DSLs?
-How do I pick syntax? the pragmatics of programming languages
-5. Implementation: Parsers, interpreters, compilers, JITs, virtual machines, runtimes
-6. Tooling: IDEs, formatters, package managers (specialized source control, structural editors?), proof assistance?

 ## ~~Lambda Calculus~~
 ### ~~What is the lambda calculus?~~
-1. Lambda calculus is defined in terms of higher-order anonymous functions.
-   * I should describe first-order, named, multi-parameter functions first.
-      * The idiom that allows multiple arguments in LC is dependent on the ability to *return* functions, which seems in some ways separate from the ability to accept functions as arguments.
-      * Anonymous functions aren't all that useful compared to named functions without higher-order functions, in particular when they're not needed to emulate `let`.
-   * Really it doesn't make sense to jump directly from functions to the lambda calculus at all.
-I should work with inductive data types first and recursive functions.
-      * I don't even need to go directly to full inductive data types with recursion.
-Non-recursive data types will be sufficient at first.
-Not to mention I won't need type parameters yet...
-        * TODO: Interection types plus bags of atoms vs. structured case?
-Is this basically sets vs. types?
-      * Recursive functions should probably defined in terms of some sort of "magic letrec" before going for a fixpoint operator.
-      * Even second-order functions should be introduced before higher-order functions.
-True higher-order functions are *extremely rare*, and only really relevant for encoding data.
-This should be introduced only as an advanced concept.
-2. Functions are defined in terms of substitution (which can be built-in as `let` expressions).
-3. Substitution requires the substitution property.
-   * How?
-I believe this is true, but I need to figure out the connection more precisely.
-4. The substitution property is dependent on the idea of equality.
-5. The idea of equality is dependent on the idea of equivalence *and* the idea of subexpressions.
-6. So I need to define equivalence, which requires the idea of reduction...
-7. Which itself requires the idea of expressions, which have to be defined *recursively* so I have a notion of subexpressions.
-8. So although I don't need to explain recursive data and induction *yet*, I need it to be understandable at least for expressions.

-### Beyond that...
-The computation is more fundamental than the types.
-Type theory feels seriously overemphasized. *The types are just annotations that get stripped away* (even typeclasses are just implicit parameters, although types *are* necessary to meaningfully infer them).
-It doesn't help that I'm trying to build up *computational* ideas.
-Types *limit* computational ideas.
-That's the opposite of what I want.
-I'll add types after I explain the computation.

 #### More *computational* ideas
 * records, enums